 We also see value in pointing out that there is a value-to-density spectrum of these goods.
-On one end, the industrial goods flow has the most tonnage but the least value per ton (coal, grain, lumber, ore, steel); while on the other end, the technology goods flow has the least tonnage but the most value per ton (microprocessors, smartphones);

-with the consumer goods flow in the middle of this spectrum from both a tonnage and value per ton perspective.
+On one end, the industrial goods flow has the most tonnage but the least value per ton (coal, grain, lumber, ore, steel); while on the other end, the technology goods flow has the least tonnage but the most value per ton (microprocessors, smartphones); with the consumer goods flow in the middle of this spectrum from both a tonnage and value per ton perspective.

 The Consumer Economy - We should note that dry van trucking volume has historically been a fairly reliable predictor of retail sales (container volume serves a similar role).
-When studied using the DAT Dry Van Barometer, current demand is at levels in line with capacity, which suggests that the consumer economy is still relatively healthy and that retail sales are not contracting.
-That said, this is a period that seasonally should be seeing much stronger volumes, which makes us cautious about the outlook for demand in September and October.
+When studied using the DAT Dry Van Barometer, current demand has fallen below capacity, which suggests that the consumer economy is less healthy than it is widely believed to be and that retail sales are poised to disappoint.
+We should also point out that this is a period which seasonally should be seeing much stronger volumes.
+This makes us even more cautious about the outlook for demand for 4Q.

 Key Takeaway - the DAT Dry Van Barometer is a real-time indication of demand and capacity.
-We see the current level as an indication that the consumer economy is not contracting, but not expanding as strongly as it should at this point of the year.
+We see the current level as an indication that the consumer economy is not growing, and poised to disappoint.